ansible/pylibssh/README.md

 ## Docker Containers

-Docker containers are built on merge by Github Actions and then uploaded to [Docker Hub](https://hub.docker.com/u/pyca/).
-Each repository on Docker Hub corresponds to a directory in `runners`.
+Docker containers are built on merge by Github Actions and then uploaded to Github Container Registry.
+Each repository corresponds to a directory in `runners`.

-### New Images

-When making a new image create a repository on Docker Hub, select permissions, and add the "robots" group as Read & Write capable.